Rhayania/mutationEvolution2/README.md

 But a simple, "ideal" system would have plot output like this:
 ![plot](./rawdata/ideal_percent_identity_plots.png)

 Was the transcriptome assembly terribly inaccurate?
-Are there simply many homologs between the two sex chromosomes?
+Or are there many homologs between the two sex chromosomes?
 Perhaps one day we will know...

 ## Future Improvements